saorregog/saorregog/README.md

 ## Technologies

-- Back-End: Proficient in Java, I bring to the table a strong understanding of server-side development...
-- Front-End: My expertise in React allows me to create interactive and user-friendly interfaces...

-## Skills

-- Problem-Solving: As a developer, I thrive on solving complex problems.
-I’m constantly exploring new technologies and...

-## Hobbies

-- Dancing: ...
+- Back-End: Node.js (Express) and Django Rest Framework (Python).
+Currently, I am learning Java and Spring Boot.
+- Front-End: React ecosystem and component libraries like Material UI and shadcn, using vanilla CSS or Tailwind CSS for styling.

 ## Languages